cloudmesh/classes/docs/source/ubuntu.rst

 Ubuntu Virtual Machine
 ======================================================================

-For development purposses we recommend tha you use for this class an ubuntu virtual machine that you set up with the help of virtualbox.
+For development purposes we recommend tha you use for this class an ubuntu virtual machine that you set up with the help of virtualbox.

-Only after you have successfully used ubuntu in a virtaul machine you will be allowed to use virtual machine son clouds.
+Only after you have successfully used ubuntu in a virtual machine you will be allowed to use virtual machine son clouds.

 A "cloud drivers license test" will be conducted to let you gain access to the cloud infrastructure.
-We will annaounce this test.
+We will announce this test.
 Before you have not passed the test, you will not be able to use the clouds.
 Furthermore, you do not have to ask us for join requests before you have not passed the test.
 Please be patient.
 Only students